 What is considered “good academic standing?”

 Students must maintain a 2.0 cumulative grade point average in order to be classified as good standing.
-Those students whose GPA drops below this minimum may be placed on academic probation.
+Students in Premedicine and Professional Health Careers programs are required to maintain a minimum cumulative GPA of 3.0 (B), effective fall 2016.
+Students whose GPA drops below this minimum may be placed on academic probation.

 Will my coursework transfer to another school?